Ontario Immunization Schedule

 * Click on any for more specific vaccine information

-10 Adults ages 19-64 who did not have a dose of Tdap vaccine (containing acellular pertussis) at ages 14-16, can get one lifetime dose of the Tdap vaccine.
+2 Adults ages 19-64 who did not have a dose of tetanus, diphtheria with pertussis (Tdap) vaccine at ages 14-16, can get one lifetime dose of the Tdap vaccine.
 This vaccine replaces one of the Td (tetanus, diphtheria) booster doses given every 10 years.

 For more detailed information on schedules, dosage intervals and eligibility criteria, see the Publicly Funded Immunization Schedules for Ontario, Ontario Ministry of Health and Long Term Care.